Suggested Audio Jukebox:

-Today my beloved Grueheads, the Keeper of the Crimson Quill will crown his True Scream Queen #1, and it has proved a painstaking pursuit.
+Today my beloved Grueheads, the Keeper of the Crimson Quill will crown his numero uno True Scream Queen, and it has proved a painstaking pursuit, let me tell you.
 However, I feel wholly vindicated in my decision, no matter how stiff the competition may have appeared.
-I understand that everyone has their own opinion and this just represents mine so apologies if your favorite femme fatale hasn’t made the cut but I trust I cover at least most of your bases.
-To any misguided soul who claims that my final assumption is biased, I would urge you to read my bio.
-I pride myself on my sincerity and, without it, my word pool would simply run dry.
-I pride myself on conviction and savage honesty and, the day that isn’t the case, will be the very same one in which I will die.
-So without further ado, here is my #18 thru #1 rundown of the enticing beauties who have all stroked the Crimson Quill in one way or another over the years.
+I understand that everyone has their own opinion and this list represents mine.
+Apologies if your favorite femme fatale hasn’t made the cut, but I trust I cover at least most of your bases.
+To any misguided soul who claims that my final assumption is biased, I would urge you to know your author.
+I pride myself on my sincerity and, and, the day that isn’t the case, will be the very same one where the river runs dry.
+So without further ado, here is my 18 thru 1 rundown of the enticing beauties who have all stroked the Crimson Quill in one way or another over the years.

 #18 Barbara Hershey & JoBeth Williams tied

-I must come clean, that wind tunnel which blew Diane Freeling’s oversized baseball shirt up to reveal those white cotton Poltergeist panties, was me all along.
-And that unseen force which molested Carla Moran on multiple occasions during The Entity was…not me, that would make me demented.
-I was however, the one egging said entity on from the corner of the room where I tugged like Flicka from Jungle Burger (whilst wishing her to come to no grievous harm of course).
-Both warrant their place on the list for these performances alone, as Keeper had some Paranormal Activity of his own going on, if y’know wat I’m sayin’.
+I must come clean, the belligerent breeze which blew Diane Freeling’s oversized baseball shirt up to reveal those white cotton Poltergeist panties, was me all along.
+And the unseen force which molested Carla Moran on multiple occasions during The Entity was… not me, that would make me a wrong ‘un.
+I was however, the one egging said spirit on from the corner of the room where I tugged like Flicka from Jungle Burger .
+Both warrant their place on the list for these performances alone, as the Keeper had some Paranormal Activity of his own going on, if you know what I’m saying.

 #17 Melissa George